 Who We Are

 East West Global Trade LLC is a Management Consulting Company in Minnesota.
-We are a social enterprise with over 35 years of experience working in the private and public sector across West Africa .
-We implement commercial strategies that positively impact and that can improve the quality of life for people in the region.
-East West Global Trade LLC can help you with all aspects of your business process in West Africa.
-Whether you need to incorporate, deploy, improve performance and more – we can work with you to develop an effective strategy for your business in the region.
+We are a social enterprise with over 35 years of experience working in the private and public sector across West Africa -helping enterprises achieve business objectives in record time.
+We provide enterprises in Minnesota and beyond with the expert help they deserve -whether you need to incorporate, deploy, improve performance and more – we can work with you to develop an effective strategy for your business in the region.
 Call or email us to start the conversation.